Dan Tapiero on the inevitability of central bank digital currencies

 However, advocates of decentralised finance (de-fi) fear the implications of CBDCs.
 Making the case for the value of bitcoin on a recent episode of Opto Sessions, Michael Venuto explained how CBDCs could be used “as a weapon against you” by governments seeking to centralise control.

-This week, Dan Tapiero, founder of DTAP Capital and 10T Holdings, shared his rounded perspective on CBDCs, and why he believes their coming is inevitable.
+This week, Dan Tapiero shared his rounded perspective on CBDCs, and why he believes their coming is inevitable.

 The macro background